Call for Proposals

 • maximum 300-word abstract for review, including in-text citations (3-5)

-• Bibliography listing 3-5 references, cited in your abstract
+• bibliography listing 3-5 references, cited in your abstract

 • Does the session description identify and explain how the content relates to important question(s) related to SoTL that would be of interest to SoTL practitioners?